Naked man in Tauranga reserve: Second woman speaks out

 The woman phoned the police and showed officers where it happened.

-She said her observation of the man was similar to the woman who spoke out at the weekend - a 54-year-old woman who only wanted her first name, Kara, published.
+She said her observation of the man was similar to that the woman who spoke out at the weekend - 54-year-old Kara - described.

 "I then heard he was seen again just prior to Christmas and that he had used a pushbike to exit the reserve."